 Plant a Fall Garden

 Get those green thumbs in the dirt and keep your garden colorful even in the fall.
 And don't forget those yummy vegetables you can plant in autumn too.

-Plant colorful fall flowers that will brighten up your garden that include chrysanthemums, ornamental kale and annuals like pansies, marigolds and snapdragons.
-On the veggie side, plant a garden with the kids in the fall that will give your family fresh beets, broccoli, cabbage, carrots and peas.Continue to 6 of 10 below.
+Plant colorful fall flowers that will brighten up your garden that includes chrysanthemums, ornamental kale and annuals like pansies, marigolds, and snapdragons.
+On the veggie side, plant a garden with the kids in the fall that will give your family fresh beets, broccoli, cabbage, carrots, and peas.Continue to 6 of 10 below.

 06 of 10

 Celebrate the new season by taking in a fall festival.
 Many cities have seasonal festivals that not only center around Halloween but also the change of colors and the cooler temperatures.
 These family-friendly fall activities typically feature festival games, crafts for the kids, music, and food.

 Can't find a fall festival near you?
 Make up your own with festival games like dino dig, pick a duck and a bean bag toss.
 Ask the neighbors or your friends to come over, bring a side dish, and hold a fall festival right in your own backyard.Continue to 7 of 10 below.

 The explosion of colors makes the fall season one of the best for crafting with kids.
 From making a fall leaf banner to greet the season to fall leaf art, there are plenty of fall season crafts the whole family can enjoy together.